Diamer-Bhasha Dam A World Class Mega-hydro Project: Chinese Engineer - UrduPoint

 Diamer-Bhasha Dam A World Class Mega-hydro Project: Chinese Engineer

-BEIJING, (UrduPoint / Pakistan Point News - 19th Jun, 2020 ) :Diamer-Bhasha Dam is a world class mega-hydro project and participating in this project is a huge challenge, Yang Haiyan, deputy chief engineer of the Chinese company, Bei Fang Investigation, Design and Research Co.
-Ltd (BIDR) said on Friday.
+BEIJING, (UrduPoint / Pakistan Point News - 20th Jun, 2020 ) :Diamer-Bhasha Dam is a world class mega-hydro project and participating in this project is a huge challenge, Yang Haiyan, deputy chief engineer of the Chinese company, Bei Fang Investigation, Design and Research Co.
+Ltd (BIDR) said.

-The company has last month signed a contract to join the consulting team of the dam.
+The company had signed a contract last month to join the consulting team of the dam.
 It was designed as 272 meters height which will be the highest roller compacted concrete (RCC) dam in the world.

 "The dam will exceed the height of Three Gorges Dam in China (185m), Hoover Dam in USA (221m), even Itaipu Dam in Brazil (225m)," she said in interview.

 Besides, the designed crest length of Diamer-Bhasha Dam is 1006.5 m which can rank among the world class dams as well.
-The dam has a normal capacity of 10 billion cubic meters and a regulated (effective) capacity of 7.89 billion cubic meters, according to China Economic Net on Friday.
+The dam has a normal capacity of 10 billion cubic meters and a regulated (effective) capacity of 7.89 billion cubic meters, according to China Economic Net.

 Both its installed gross capacity of 4,500MW and average annual energy output of 1.84 trillion watt-hours also rank among the first class of the world.